Cover AC Unit in Winter? – What Does the Mfr Say To Do?

 This is a question that Joe submitted to the Ask Tim page on my website while his AC unit was working hard in the first few weeks of July.
 He was looking ahead, and that’s a very good idea.
 It’s a very valid question that I receive quite often.
 It’s also part of a deeply disturbing trend I’m witnessing.

-Here’s how I answered Joe, “When you opened up and read the owners manual about this, what was the manufacturer's recommendation?”
+Here’s how I answered Joe, “When you opened up and read the owners manual about covering your AC unit in winter, what was the manufacturer's recommendation?”

 Does my answer make sense to you?
 After all, Joe wanted my opinion.